openintegrationhub/pipedrive-component/README.md

 Get organizations trigger (getOrganizationsPolling.ts) performs a request which fetch all organizations saved by a user in Pipedrive.

+### Get activities

+Get activities trigger (getActivitiesPolling.ts) performs a request which fetch all activities saved by a user in Pipedrive.

+### Get deals

+Get deals trigger (getDealsPolling.ts) performs a request which fetch all deals saved by a user in Pipedrive.

+### Get persons

+Get persons trigger (getPersonsPolling.ts) performs a request which fetch all persons saved by a user in Pipedrive.

 ## Known issues

 No known issues are there yet.